Flag of India

 Judicial System

-The Indian judicial system is a single integrated system.
-The constitution divides the judiciary into two parts: the superior judiciary (consisting of the Supreme Court and the High Courts) and the subordinate judiciary (the lower courts, which are under the control of the High Courts).
+The Indian judiciary is a single integrated system.
+The constitution divides the judiciary into two parts: the superior judiciary (consisting of the Supreme Court and the High Courts) and the subordinate judiciary (the lower courts, which are under the supervision of the High Courts).

-• The Supreme Court of India is India’s highest court and it sits in New Delhi.
+• The Supreme Court of India is India’s highest court and sits in New Delhi.

 • There are 25 High Courts in India.
-Each of India’s twenty-eight states has one high court, although some high courts have jurisdiction over multiple states and territories.
+Most of India’s twenty-eight states has one high court, although some high courts have jurisdiction over multiple states and territories.

 • Quasi-judicial tribunals and commissions are independent of the judicial and executive branches.
 These were created by legislation to lessen the burden on the court system and reduce civil case delays.
 Quasi-judicial tribunals include: